end-to-end product design for a social media-tracking app

 Based on research findings, I refined the designs across Chronicle's four core interaction areas.
 The prototype below covers the complete experience — from onboarding through community, tracking, discovery, and profile.

-Autonomy over prescription
+Supporting autonomy over prescription

-Participants had vastly different organizational priorities that predefined features failed to adequately address; offering flexibility and customization provided a more effective experience.
+Participants had vastly different organizational priorities that predefined features failed to adequately address; offering sufficient flexibility and customization provided a more effective experience.

 Explore cross-device consistency

-Additional testing
+Additional testing + measuring success

 Given the project's focus on social features, I prioritized designing and testing those interactions and micro-interactions over a more extensive research process.
 The current sample size limits generalizability, so conducting more usability tests, especially for the IA, would help in further validating successes and identifying areas for improvement.